Moduli of Gorenstein Q-homology projective planes: Gluing Technique

-Hence, we glue the summand $A_1$ which remains unaffected in the primitive closure of $R$, to the vector $h$ of square $h^2=2$ as in \ref{sss:E_8+A_1}, \ref{sss:E_8+A_1'}.
-For the reducible singular fibers of the elliptic fibration arising from $E$, we have to distinguish which root lattices inside $R'$ are supported on $(-2)$-curves on $Y$.
-Accordingly, we get $I_8 + I_2, III^* + I_2/III, I_4^*$ or $II^*$ by Corollary \ref{cor:fibers}, leading to the extremal rational elliptic surfaces $X_{8211}, X_{321}$ etc.
+In this case, Proposition \ref{prop:base} follows immediately from Example \ref{ex:2-3}.
+Note that $\Jac(Y)$ is determined by the reducible fiber of type $\tilde A_8$ to be $X_{9111}$.

 \begin{Remark} Of course, the gluing is by no means unique.
-In fact, for both types $A_8+A_1, A_7+2A_1$, we will use a different isotropic vector in the next section in order to ease computations in working out the families of Enriques surfaces supporting them, see \ref{ss2:A_8+A_1} and \ref{sss:A_7+2A_1}. \end{Remark}
+In fact, for both types of $A_8+A_1$, we will use a different isotropic vector in the sequel in order to ease computations in working out the families of Enriques surfaces supporting them, see \ref{ss2:A_8+A_1}. \end{Remark}